activitystream/slate/source/includes/_aspects.md

-total_in_stock | Double | How many items still in stock total_for_sale | Double | How many items were (max) for sale description | String | Text description of the item bought properties | Map | Map for customer specific information
+total_in_stock | Double | How many items still in stock total_for_sale | Double | How many items were (max) for sale description | String | Text description of the item bought properties | JSON | JSON containing customer specific information

 **Applies to:** `Events`
 ## Locale